 - Run the pump for about an hour to thoroughly clean the unit.

 Calcium and other mineral deposits may affect the efficiency and operation of the hot water heater.
-Regardless of if you are using the conventional or tankless system, you need to know the basics of how to remove calcium from hot water heaters.
+Regardless of if you are using the conventional or tankless system, you need to know the basics of how to remove calcium deposits from hot water heaters.

 You should also treat it with an organic and natural cleaning agent to break down the sediments.
 It will make it easier to flush the particles out of the system.
 Descaling the heater at least once a year is important to keep it working for a longer period and at optimum performance.